-With the significant escalation in the price of gold, the Company believes the timing is right to focus exploration efforts on the properties with known gold mineralization.
-This focus on gold properties will include exploration work on the Jojay, Jasper and Munro Lake properties.
+With the significant escalation in the price of gold, the Company believes the timing is right to focus exploration efforts on properties with known gold mineralization.
 The Company's success in raising additional flow-through financing during the first quarter of 2011 has allowed it to begin exploration programs on this portfolio of gold properties in the La Ronge Gold Belt in northern Saskatchewan.
-The Company also remains committed to its coal holdings near Hudson Bay, Saskatchewan and has determined additional exploration and evaluation work is warranted based on the review conducted.
+This focus on gold properties has included exploration work on the Jojay, Jasper and Munro Lake properties.
+The positive results from these programs thus far will require further evaluation and most likely additional exploration programs.
+The Company anticipates the results from its Jasper summer drill program to be released in the near term as it is currently awaiting final assay results.
+With the lapsing of the Company's coal permits, management is able to focus on its current gold properties.
 The Company will also continue to evaluate the potential for the acquisition of other mineral properties that fit its strategic direction.
-Management is confident the Company will have sufficient access to financial markets to continue its planned exploration activities in 2011.
+Management is confident the Company will have sufficient access to financial markets to continue its future plans.